| | Why should my child be tested?

 your child has developed over time.
 Records that may

-- Health and developmental history
+be reviewed include:- Health and developmental history

 - Results of hearing and vision tests